-Next, add lemon juice to deglaze the pan and water is added to make a thick broth; chef Alikhani doesn’t like a soupy texture, so advises you add water slowly—you can always add more, but once you have too much, it’s hard to correct.
-Similarly, keep tasting your broth and adjust with salt and pepper as needed.
+Next, add lemon juice to deglaze the pan and water to make a thick broth.
+Chef Alikhani doesn’t like a soupy texture, so she advises pouring water in slowly.
+You can always add more, but once you have too much, it’s hard to correct.
+Keep tasting your broth and adjust with salt and pepper to taste.

 Once you stir your cooked beans into the herby, savory, lemony broth, follow chef Alikhani’s lead and drizzle in a good-quality olive oil to finish the dish.
 Then, there’s just one final step: adding the eggs.

-- 2 cups dried butter beans, soaked overnight
+- 2 cups dried butter beans

 - 1 large onion, finely diced

-- 1/2 cup garlic, finely chopped
+- 1/2 cup finely chopped garlic

 - 2 teaspoons turmeric

-- 1 cup fresh lemon juice
+- 1 cup fresh lemon juice, plus extra for serving

 - 2 cups water

-- 1 egg per person, poached
+- 1 poached egg per person

-- While beans are cooking, sauté the onion in the olive oil on medium heat until dark golden; this will likely take at least 20 minutes, but judge by the color (more golden than golden-brown) and the smell, which should be full and fragrant, not acrid or raw.
+- While beans are cooking, cook onion in olive oil in a large pot over medium heat until dark golden.
+This will likely take at least 20 minutes, but judge by the color (more golden than golden-brown) and the smell, which should be full and fragrant, not acrid or raw.

-- Add the cooked and drained butter beans to the onion-herb mixture.
+- Add the cooked and drained beans to the onion-herb mixture.
 Adjust the seasoning and continue cooking on low heat for a few more minutes to warm through.